kamicut/vote-here-2018/README.md

 ```

 ## License

-Data is derived from the work of volunteers for [Beirut Madinati](http://beirutmadinati.com/).
+Data is derived from the work of volunteers.
 Code is licensed following [BSD-3-Clause](https://github.com/kamicut/vote-here-2016/blob/master/LICENSE)